bitbank2/KiCad_Projects/README.md

 # RV-3032-C7 RTC Breakout

-A RV-3032-C7 realtime clock breakout board modelled after the RPI RTC boards.
-The 5 pin header matches the pinout of the Raspberry Pi and adds the interrupt pin (pulled up to 3.3v).
+A breakout board modelled after the RPI RTC boards.
+The 5 pin header matches the pinout of the RPI and adds the interrupt pin (pulled up to 3.3v).
 It includes a QWIIC connector (JST 4-pin 1mm), and a pad for the CLKOUT signal.
-There's a small CR44 backup battery soldered to the back side.
+There's a small CR44 backup battery on the back.
 The RV3032 is similar to the DS3231 in that it's a temperature adjusted (very accurate) clock, but it's much smaller, much lower power and about the same price.<br>